patrick-s-young/pinball-xr/README.md

 ```
 - Left Flipper: A Key
 - Right Fipper: L Key
-- Refresh browser for new ball or let ball fall into drain.
+- Refresh browser for new ball (or let ball fall down drain).

 ## Built With